forhappy/awesome-lua/README.md

 * [Kepler Project](http://www.keplerproject.org/) - Kepler is a community of software developers building open software to help make Lua a viable option for development of web applications.
 * [Orbit](http://keplerproject.github.io/orbit/) - Orbit is an MVC web framework for Lua.
 * [WSAPI](http://keplerproject.github.io/wsapi/) - WSAPI is an API that abstracts the web server from Lua web applications.
+* [Tir](https://github.com/zedshaw/Tir) - Tir is an experimental web framework for the Mongrel2 webserver and Lua programming language.

 ## Permissions